-For VASH, FUP and EHV families and households enrolled in SHA's CMTO program for mobility services, there are no restrictions on portability in the first 12 months.
+For VASH, FUP, and EHV families there are no restrictions on portability in the first 12 months.
+Additionally for households with children enrolled in SHA's CMTO program for mobility services, regardless of voucher type, there are no restrictions on portability in the first 12 months..